Anwarvic/Machine-Learning-Specialization/README.md

-In This Repository, the solution of the 4 course-specialization of Machine Learning that has been made in 2016 by the University of Washington.
+In This Repository, the solution of the 4 course-specialization of Machine Learning that has been made in 2016 by the husband and wife couple **Carlos Guestrin** and **Emily Fox**, previously of Carnegie Mellon and now of the University of Washington.
 And here is a [link](https://www.coursera.org/specializations/machine-learning) to the specialization.